35 Mile Radius

 Tips for the Transmitter Locator Tool

 - Check to see if the digital channels in your area broadcast on the UHF or VHF band.
 Look at the column heading in dark blue for UHF or VHF.
 If the Affiliate channels are for high-frequency VHF stations (Channels 7 – 13), you will need a VHF antenna.
-Check out our ClearStream 1V, ClearStream 2V or ClearStream 4V HDTV antennas based on their range.
+Check out our ClearStream 1MAX, ClearStream 2MAX or ClearStream 4MAX HDTV antennas based on their range.
 For UHF (Channels 14 - 51), you will receive crystal clear reception with any of our other antennas.

-- Determine how far will your antenna be from the transmitters.
-Look at the column heading in dark blue showing the distance in miles (mi) and choose your antenna based on the farthest transmitter from your location.
+- Determine how far your antenna will be from the transmitters.
+Use the Heading listed in the results below and a compass to aim your antenna towards the towers.
+The antenna you choose should be based on the tower located farthest from your location.